wp-plugins/cp-multi-view-calendar/README.txt

 * Events can have a location and an extended rich text description
 * Multiple selectable colors to highlight events in the calendar
 * Events can be linked to other pages.
+* Can display images directly on the calendar cells
+* Can be easily published in a page or post by using its shortcode or visual publish button
 * Can be setup to use a 12 or 24 hour clock.
 * Can be setup to display only the weekdays needed
 * Fast Ajax load for the events data